top of page

 • Dental crowding due to altered jaw structure

-• Greater risk of tooth root resorption and orthodontic relapse
+• Greater risk of tooth root resorption (breakdown of the tooth root) and orthodontic relapse (teeth shifting back after treatment)

 TMJ Dysfunction